Locals struggle with adapting to a changing economy

 “I lost my job, because we ain’t busy no more.
 There used to be 20 of us, but now there’s just three,” Trujillo said.
 “I got to make my truck payment, so I came down here to sell some of my jewelry.
 I don’t want to sell, but I gotta have my truck.”
 Her hands were busy, flashed like birds darting around, searching in the pockets of her large black purse.

-She pulled out a gallon-sized freezer bag full of old Indian jewelry, just as a third person joined the crowd waiting.
+She pulled out a gallon-sized freezer bag full of old Native jewelry, just as a third person joined the crowd waiting.
 He was tall and lean and dressed all in black.
 He heard the story from the others waiting, about the shooting investigation and decided to wait silently alongside them.

 Trujillo showed each piece of jewelry one by one, to anyone interested.
 One piece was hand carved turquoise birds.
 The silver accents were pure sterling and the necklace was heavy and well-made.
 The next piece of jewelry was sterling silver, with red coral and a large silver horse centerpiece.
 Her asking price was $200 for the coral and silver necklace, and she hoped to get $100 for the turquoise.
 She mentioned again, that she didn’t want to sell the jewelry, but her husband had passed and since she lost her job, she had nothing else to fall back on.